Picking A Low Carb Dog Food

 “Grain-free” is a marketing ploy to trick consumers into thinking that kibble without grains is healthier than kibble with grains, which simply isn’t true.
 Grain-free kibble still contains a high amount of carbohydrates and a lack of moisture…which is a huge problems for dogs.

 Don’t be pet fooled: grain-free dog food is not automatically low carb and dry food labeled “grain-free” often is very high in carb content.

-Count carbs In Your Dog’s Food
+how to: Count carbs In Your Dog’s Food

 You might be surprised to learn just how many carbs are in your dog’s food.

 Many companies (even some raw companies) do not have a truly low-carb recipe since fillers like vegetables are still ultimately processed as glucose in a dog’s body.
 You can easily calculate the actual amount of carbs in your dog’s food to ensure that they are staying away from inflammatory carbohydrates.